-Services provided from within the Group and claims handling and fulfilment activities are carried out in the UK.
+Services provided from within the Group are carried out in the UK.
+Claims handling is carried out in the UK and overseas, most notably in the United States.

 B.8 Any Other Information

 The Company has no other material information to disclose.